drocheam/optrace/docs/source/details/tracing.rst

 or a point at :math:`(x_0, y_0, z_0)` for :math:`k > -1`.
 In the first two cases, the conic sections consist of long linear segments.
-Depending on the cases of equation :math:numref:`IntersectionAsphere5`, a ray can intersect once, twice, not hit the surface, or lie within it.
+Depending on the cases of equation :math:numref:`IntersectionAsphere5`, a ray can intersect once, twice, not hit the surface or lie within it.
 For a point (:math:`k > -1`), there can be no intersection or a single one.
 In the latter case, :math:`B^2 - CA = 0` holds,
 producing a single intersection in the first case of equation :math:numref:`IntersectionAsphere5`.